 There is no vaccine available to prevent hepatitis C.

-Results of hepatitis C virus testing that show no infection are called negative.
-This means that no antibodies against HCV or HCV genetic material was found.
-Results are usually available in 5 to 7 days.
+Results of hepatitis C virus (HCV) testing that show no infection are called negative.
+This means that no antibodies against HCV and no HCV genetic material was found.
+Results are usually ready in 5 to 7 days.

 No hepatitis C antibodies are found.